J. B. Moraes

-John Baptist Moraes (1933 – 30 December 2014), better known as J. B. Moraes, was an Indian Konkani poet and writer.
+John Baptist Moraes (29 June 1933 – 30 December 2014), better known as J. B. Moraes, was an Indian Konkani poet and writer.
+Over his literary career, he wrote poetry, short stories, plays, translation, and biographical literature, covering multiple genres.
+He was awarded the Sahitya Akademi Award in 1985 for his poetry collection Bhitarlem Tufan.

 He was based in Bombay, which he migrated to in 1951 and wrote in Konkani in the Kannada script.
 He was also the founder and co-editor of the Konkani Daiz (Konkani Traditions) monthly, he was on the editorial board of the Poinnari (The Observer) weekly, and in 2002 was appointed member of the General Council of the Sahitya Akademi, India's academy of letters.

-Early life
+Early and personal life

-John Baptist Moraes was born in 1933 in a village called Kallamundkur (also known as Niddodi) near Mangalore.
+John Baptist Moraes was born on 29 June 1933 to a middle-class family in a village called Kallamundkur (also known as Niddodi) near Mangalore.
+His father, Benjamin Moraes, worked as a schoolteacher in their village.

+He received his primary education at Little Flower School in his native village and subsequently attended Pompei High School in Kirem.
+After completing his matriculation, he relocated to Bombay in 1951 for employment, where he secured a position at the pharmaceutical company Parke-Davis.
+As of 1999, he still worked there.

+On 23 May 1957, he married Matilda Pinto.
+The couple has four sons.